I’ve updated this guide on 6 November 2020

 - Personal expenses

-When you’re self-employed you’ll need to follow the rules of HMRC self-assessment.
+When you register as a self-employed personal trainer you’ll need to follow the rules of HMRC self-assessment.
 You’ll need to submit a tax return online declaring your income and expenses once a year by 31 January, as well as paying tax twice a year by 31 January and 31 July.

 Keeping Tax Records

-Your records include things like statements from Body Shop, cash collected from your client orders and receipts for any expenses you may wish to claim, as well as bank statements.
+Your records include things like receipts, cash you get paid as well as receipts for any expenses you may wish to claim.
+You should also include your bank statements.